Premarket: 6 things to know before the bell

-1. French election rally: The euro surged 1.2% against the dollar on Monday after pro-European reformer Emmanuel Macron emerged as the front runner to become the next French president.
+Dow futures are up more than 200 points after a pro-European reformer emerged as the frontrunner to become the next French president.
+Stocks are rallying across Europe, too.

-The independent candidate topped far-right leader Marine Le Pen in the first round of voting Sunday.
+1. French election rally: The euro surged 1.2% against the dollar on Monday after Emmanuel Macron topped far-right leader Marine Le Pen in the first round of voting Sunday.
 They will face off in a second round on May 7.

 France's benchmark stock index gained 4% in early trading, led by a strong performance from banking stocks.